netilon/differify/README.md

 ## Typescript<a name="id5"></a>

-To use differify library with Typescript, you have to enable the allowJs option (`"allowJs": true`) inside the tsconfig.json file.
+To use differify library with Typescript, you have to configure your tsconfig.json file and enable the following properties:

+tsconfig.json

+	{
+		"compilerOptions": {
+			"allowJs": true,
+			"esModuleInterop": true,
+		}
+	}

+then in your .ts file, you can import Differify this way:

 	import Differify, { DIFF_MODES } from '@netilon/differify';